How to Choose a Diamond Ring Alternative

 Tanzanite Engagement Rings

 Perfectly poised between vibrant blue, deep purple and velvety violet, tanzanite is only found near Mount Kilimanjaro.
-This fascinating exotic quality makes the gem a compelling diamond alternative for your bride-to-be.
+This fascinating exotic quality makes the gem a compelling diamond substitute for your bride-to-be.
 With its deeply saturated purple-blue hue, tanzanite radiates eye-catching color.
 Prized for its color-shifting qualities, tanzanite can appear vibrant violet or brilliant blue depending on the angle and lighting.

 Pearl Engagement Rings

 Another timeless option, the pearl has seen a resurgence in contemporary engagement rings.
 Simple, elegant and understated, pearls are popular among no-frills brides.
 With so many available choices, including cultured pearls, freshwater pearls and saltwater pearls, it’s easy to find a ring that fits your individual style and budget.
-It’s important to remember that pearls only have a Mohs’ Scale rating of between 2.5 and 4.5, making them susceptible to discoloration and scratching.
-With thoughtful care, however, you can make your pearls last a lifetime.

 Morganite Engagement Rings

 Feminine and romantic, morganite has become one of the more popular alternative stone options for engagement rings.
-The pink to orange-pink variety of beryl, morganite is in the same stone family as emeralds.
+The pink to orange-pink variety of beryl, and morganite is in the same stone family as emeralds.
 With a 7.5 to 8 rating on the Mohs scale, the stone offers good durability, depending on the cut and quality of your chosen stone.

 Garnet Engagement Rings